Synopsik/DiscordBot/README.md

 #### main.py

+The main file used to run our program

 3. * Our main file will be very simple,

     * all we are doing is importing the `DiscordBot()` class (that we haven't created yet)